lelloc/doc-admin/content/ticket-settings/queues.rst

    Any ticket on open, which is locked, in this queue will automatically unlock after the set amount of minutes.
 The value *0* (default) means tickets in this queue remain locked.

 Escalation - first response time (minutes)
-   The maximum amount of working time allowed before agent contact with the customer.
+   The maximum amount of working time allowed before the agent contacts with the customer.

    .. note::

       First response time will not trigger for an email ticket or telephone ticket created by an agent.

 Escalation - update time (minutes)
-   The maximum amount of working time allowed between agent contact with the customer.
+   The maximum amount of working time allowed between the agent contacts with the customer.

 Escalation - solution time (minutes)
    The maximum amount of working time allowed until the ticket is marked as solved.